feipenghhq/Verilog-Design-Example/ecc_hamming/doc/hamming_code.md

 1. syndrome == 0 then no error

-1. syndrome != 0 and parity != received parity, then 1 bit get flipped and syndrome represent the bit width
+1. syndrome != 0 and parity != received parity, then 1 bit get flipped and syndrome represent the bit
 2. syndrome != 0 and parity == received parity, then 2 bit get flipped.